iamSahdeep/seo_renderer/README.md

 ### TextRenderer

-To render html text element above a child you can pass `Text`, `RichText` as the child or simply set the `text`.
+To render html text element above a child you pass `Text`, `RichText` as the child or simply set the `text`.

 ```dart
 TextRenderer(